agata-tafelska/atchat_android/README.md

-ATChat
+# ATChat Android
 Simple chat application designed to communicate between users by sending text messages.
 Implemented using gRPC framework for Android devices.

-Motivation
+## Motivation
 Project is my first Android application created for getting to know the features of Android framework and practicing Java coding skills as well.

-Overview
+## Overview

-AtChat Android application is another type of client for AtChat grpc server.
-Link to AtChat project:_________
+AtChat Android application is another type of client for ATChat grpc server.
+Project where server and desktop client are implemented can be found [here](https://github.com/agata-tafelska/chat-grpc).

 Structure:
 1. Protofile - file containing app's service definition